Dave Gillard passing by

 Another of Dave's jobs around the 1930s was working as a photographer.
 It looks like he's enjoying this one, tho he's pretty thin!
 Looks like he's lurking outside a church waiting for the bride and groom to emerge.

-I'm assuming Dave is on his honeymoon (1938) in this photo, as it is one of a pair of photographs with his partner in the other, in the same position.
+I'm assuming Dave is on his honeymoon (1938) in this photo, as it is one of a pair of photographs with his wife in the other, in the same position.
 Perhaps they took each other's photo.
-I seem to remember they honeymooned at Caves House Yalingup.
+I think I was told they honeymooned at Caves House Yalingup.

 When he was still up in the bush, Dave bought a violin out of a mail order catalogue, together with instructions on how to play it.
-He got some lessons later when he came to Perth, and rose as far as the last desk of the violas in the WASO during WW2.
+He got some lessons later when he came to Perth, and rose as far as the last desk of the violas in the Perth Symphony Orchestra (which preceded the WASO) during WW2.
 This is the only photo in existence of him playing the fiddle.
 That's his wife, Mary Linda (Mollie) Robertson, playing piano: also a rare sight.
 They may (for example) be playing Gounod's Ave Maria, based on Bach's first Prelude.
 That would be Mollie's Volmer piano, the one I practised on during eleven years of piano lessons, in the lounge room at 98 Eighth Avenue Maylands.
-Note that Dave still has the distal joint of the middle finger on his left hand.
+Note that Dave appears still to have the distal joint of the middle finger on his left hand, so the accident has not yet occurred.
+This is among my most precious photos.

-With the Dalwallinu registration, this truck must be Uncle Frank's.
+With the Dalwallinu registration, this vehicle must be Uncle Frank's.
 (Dave's wife Mollie's sister Adie married Frank Reudavey and spent her life with him on their farm at Jibberding near Wubin in the shire of Dalwallinu.)
-But the photograph was taken in Perth, I'm guessing in the then vacant block next to 98 Eighth Avenue Maylands.
+But the photograph was taken in Perth, in what looks like the then vacant block next to 98 Eighth Avenue Maylands.
 Dave and Mollie were married in 1938, so I'm guessing this was about 1940.
 Also in the photo are James Need Robertson and Christina (Bennett) his wife, the parents of Dave's wife.

-Dave lost the top of the middle finger on his left hand in an industrial accident of some kind, which is probably one of the main reasons he took up playing double bass (rather than continuing with violin or viola).
+Dave lost the top of the middle finger on his left hand in an industrial accident of some kind, which is why he took up playing double bass (rather than continuing with violin or viola).

 At the time of his death Dave owned two basses; the one in these two photos has only three strings.

 When war broke out in 1939, Dave was 34.
 His contribution to the war effort was to be trained as a fitter and turner, making things like bomb sights.
 This photo may have been taken during that period, in Welshpool.
-Note the tie.
+Note the tie worn with the overalls.

 After the War, Dave continued to work at a lathe.
-This photo may have been taken at Wilderspin's Engineering in Scarborough Beach Road.
+This photo may have been taken at Wilderspin's Altona Engineering in Scarborough Beach Road.
+I went to see him working there one day when I was a lad.

 Dave played bass together with a pianist (often Bill Higgins) in a nightclub or two.
-Here he is as a client in one, the San Remo, which was in Canning Highway, around the early 1950s.
+Here he is as a customer in one, the San Remo, which was in Canning Highway, in the 1950s?

 Dave's last two occupations were piano-tuning/repairing - and playing solo organ for occasions like weddings.
 Here he is at work.
 The cassette tapes provided the rhythm, with a primitive drum effect.